“Games Theory Bargaining and Auction Strategies” explains auction theory to the layperson.

 In an English auction, the bidders all compete against each other and the highest bidder wins the auction.

-In an English auction, it’s the second highest bid which determines the final price because the winner only has to bid higher than the second highest bidder.
+In an English auction, it’s the second-highest bid that determines the final price because the winner only has to bid higher than the second-highest bidder.

 The English auction can result in poor outcomes for the auctioneer (or seller) if the auction ends far lower than the indifference price of the winner (which can be a sizable difference in case there was little visibility for the auction and/or very few bidders can afford the item).